Davidch4r/AtlasVision-Pro/README.md

 The training process works in a very similar fashion to the game Geoguessr, where a random location is selected through Google Map's API and through Deep Learning the model learns to guess.

+To see the AI in action please check the display.ipynb file as that is where I usually check how the AI is going.

-Currently not finished but hope to continue workingo n it in the future.
+Currently not finished but hope to continue working on it in the future.